 Above: detail from a framed illustration by Paul, hanging in their home.

-I was fortunate to have lunch with Paul Giambarba and his lovely wife last Thursday.
-The drive through Boston and Cape Cod wasn't too bad -- at least not compared to NYC traffic.
-And once I got south of Braintree, it got calmer.
+I was fortunate to have lunch with Paul Giambarba and his lovely wife a couple of times in the past eight years.
+The drive through Boston and Cape Cod isn't too bad -- at least not compared to NYC traffic.
+And once you get south of Braintree, it gets quieter.

 Paul is a go-to guy.
 He's done gag cartoons, he's the fellow responsible for the design of the Polaroid packaging, he's worked for Graphis, Gillette, Tonka, GE and many other major clients.
 He's won awards from the Art Directors Club of New York and the Art Directors Club of Boston, to name but two.
 He's lectured, he's founded his own publishing imprint, Scrimshaw Press.
 And he's the author/illustrator of children's books.
 The great thing is that he has a series of blogs talking about his career and methods.